-The Spice Islands are a remote archipelago in the Banda Sea which stretches from Sulawesi in the west to Tual and on to Papua New Guinea in the East.
+The Spice Islands are a remote archipelago in the Banda Sea which stretches from Sulawesi in the West to Tual and on to Raja Ampat in the East.
 The Spice Islands include Ambon, Banda Neira, Run, Buru, Seram and numerous other tiny uninhabited islets.
 Back in the 16th century, spices such as cloves, mace and nutmeg were valuable commodities and they only grew on these islands – hence the name.

-Visit the island of Banda Neira which was once a major source of nutmeg and mace production.
+Visit the island of Banda Neira which was once the only place of nutmeg and mace production.
 Stroll past centuries old nutmeg trees and stately Dutch architecture and visit Fort Belgica which was built by the Portuguese to protect the spice trade.
 Nearby is the tiny nutmeg growing island of Run which was traded by the British for the Dutch Island of New Amsterdam – which is now Manhatten.

 Scuba divers who are keen to see some of Indonesia’s most unusual marine life (and underwater photographers) will love Ambon Island where the sandy slopes are packed with unique critters, some of which are endemic to this region.
-For those who prefer to relax on the water rather than under it, you’ll find no shortage of idyllic crystal clear lagoons and tranquil bays which are perfect for sea kayaking and paddle boarding.
+If you are hoping to see larger species, the drop offs are perfect for spotting hammerheads, tuna and other pelagics in the blue.
+For those who prefer to relax on the water rather than under it, you’ll find no shortage of idyllic crystal clear lagoons and tranquil bays which are ideal for sea kayaking and paddle boarding.

 Picture perfect white sand beaches surround the tiny uninhabited islands of this remote region and there is no better way to end a day of cruising than with a beach barbecue beneath the starry night sky.
 When taking trips to shore on inhabited islands you’ll encounter friendly locals, living in the same way as their ancestors did 100 of years before them; friendly village children are curious about travellers from overseas and the spectacular natural scenery, wildlife and birdlife is simply breathtaking.

-If you are hoping to cruise through a tropical paradise then this region is full of promise with striking volcanic islands, virgin beaches, pristine coral reefs and a true sense of isolation…a trip back into a bygone era for those who really want to get away from it all.
+If you are hoping to cruise through a tropical paradise then the Spice Islands are full of promise with striking volcanic islands, virgin beaches and pristine coral reefs.
+This is a wonderful cruise for those who to get off the grid and explore a stunningly remote region.